Facebook Gaming app debuts amid fight with Apple over instant games

 Facebook argued this case many times, shared this stat with Apple, and made a formal appeal via the system it launched at WWDC.
 But Facebook said it never received a response.
 Since the app is important for Facebook Gaming creators, the company said it is launching it without games and being transparent about what’s going on.

 The Apple policy may earn it some more heat on antitrust issues.
 Rivals like Facebook allege Apple has too much control over its platform and that it prevents others from making money.
-But Apple’s own view has been that it protects users and their private information and while others use obtrusive advertising models to harm privacy.
+But Apple’s own view has been that it protects users and their private information while others use obtrusive advertising models to harm privacy.